RDA Disposition Instructions

 - Financial consideration proposed in writing (e.g., right to negotiation, or land lease, revenue sharing, and/or building sales agreement).

 The five-member RDA Board reserves the right to decline any proposals.
-Proposals must be directed to: Secretary, City of York Redevelopment Authority, 101 S. George St. York, PA 17401.
+Proposals must be directed to: Secretary, Redevelopment Authorityof the City of York, 101 S. George Street, P.O.
+Box 509, York, Pennsylvania 17405-0509.